huggingface/datasets/datasets/code_x_glue_ct_code_to_text/README.md

 ### Supported Tasks and Leaderboards

-- `machine-translation`: The dataset can be used to train a model for automatically generating **English** docstrings for code.
+- `comment-generation`: The dataset can be used to train a model for automatically generating **English** docstrings for code.

 ### Languages